-Brush removal; grassland management; prescribed grazing
+Brush management; grassland seeding; grassland management

-High-Graded / Grazed Woodland
+High-Graded Grazed Woodland

-Timbered sites subjected to repeated, high-graded timber harvests and domestic grazing transition to this State.
-This state exhibits an over-abundance of hickory and other less desirable tree species, and weedy understory species such as buckbrush, gooseberry, poison ivy and Virginia creeper.
+Ecological sites subjected to repeated, high-graded timber harvests and uncontrolled domestic grazing transition to this State.
+This state exhibits an over-abundance of hickory and other less desirable tree species, and weedy understory species such as coralberry, gooseberry, poison ivy and Virginia creeper.
 The vegetation offers little nutritional value for cattle, and excessive stocking damages tree boles, degrades understory species composition and results in soil compaction and accelerated erosion and runoff.
-Exclusion of cattle from sites in this state coupled with uneven-age management techniques will cause a transition to State 3 (Uneven-Age).
+Exclusion of livestock from sites in this state coupled with uneven-age management techniques will cause a transition to State 3.

 - Ephemeral gully erosion

-- Nutrients transported to surface water

 - Plant productivity and health

 - Plant structure and composition

 - Plant pest pressure

 - Wildfire hazard from biomass accumulation

 - Terrestrial habitat for wildlife and invertebrates

-Community 6.1 Black Oak-Hickory/Sassafras/Buckbrush
+Community 5.1 Black Oak-Hickory/Sassafras/Buckbrush